rudynicolop/FFPL-fork/README.md

 However, CoqIDE is what we will demonstrate in the course, and your lecturer and TA will not be familiar with all other IDEs.

 CoqIDE should have been installed together with Coq if you followed our instructions.
+On Linux and macOS, you can run `coqide` from a Coq shell (see the previous section for how to obtain a Coq shell).
+On Windows, CoqIDE appears in the start menu.

 Launch CoqIDE, and open the first file: `theories/coq_warmup/part1.v`.
 Press the toolbar button with an arrow that points to a horizontal line ("run to end") -- all the text should turn green, that indicates everything is working.
 Navigate somewhere in the file and hit "Ctrl-Right" ("run to cursor"), and the green region should end near your cursor.